Noun + Preposition Collocations in English (With Examples & Practice)

 • What is the best solution to this problem?

-• Pollution is a threat to the flora and fauna in the river.
+• Pollution is a threat to wildlife in the river.

 • My father’s reaction to the news was surprising.

-• Brian had an analytical approach to his work.
+• Brian has a very professional approach to his work.

 • We had no reason to complain about the service.